faenrandir/a_careful_examination/content/communications/discussion-on-believing-women.md

     What impact did this sealing have on the relationship between Zina and Henry Jacobs?
 To whom will Zina’s children (2 from Henry and one from BY) belong in the eternities?
 What moral goods were brought about as a result of this sealing?
 What moral harms were experienced?

     Perhaps more importantly, the pattern of sealings in the first 2 years (of which Zina was a part) could hardly be characterized as promoting anything other than plural marriage itself.
-See {{ link(text="primary focus of early sealing ceremonies", path="/a_careful_examination/primary-focus-of-sealing-for-polygamy/") }}
+See [primary focus of early sealing ceremonies](/a_careful_examination/primary-focus-of-sealing-for-polygamy/)

     So, in its first 2 years, the “sealing” was not focused on linking families together, but linking polygamous wives to priesthood leaders.
 (This changed in the spring of 1843, perhaps related to when PPP was introduced to the practice)